LostNatives/serpent/README.md

-# ReconSnake
+# Serpent
-Automated Information Gathering with Common Reconnaissance Tools

-**Only Scan Consented Host**

-Tested on Debian 8
+Security Reconnaissance Report Generator

+** I request that you don't use this for malicious intent **

 ## What is it?
-Serpent gathers basic infomation from a requested target/host and outputs the results to a created directory "targets" and stores all results in a organized fashion.
+Serpent gathers basic information on a requested target/host and outputs the results to a created directory "targets" and stores all results in a organized fashion.

 ## Install